mixu/distsysbook/input/2_abstractions.md

 Strong consistency / single-copy consistency requires that nodes communicate and agree on every operation.
 This results in high latency during normal operation.

-If you can live with a consistency model other than the classic one; a consistency model that allows replicas to lag or to diverge, then you can reduce latency during normal operation and maintain availability in the presence of partitions.
+If you can live with a consistency model other than the classic one, a consistency model that allows replicas to lag or to diverge, then you can reduce latency during normal operation and maintain availability in the presence of partitions.

 When fewer messages and fewer nodes are involved, an operation can complete faster.
 But the only way to accomplish that is to relax the guarantees: let some of the nodes be contacted less frequently, which means that nodes can contain old data.